 All people registered as sex offenders are registered on a sex offender database.
 The people on these databases have been convicted in a court of law of a sex or kidnapping crime.
 You are able to see sex offenders online, but you should know that you can’t get the precise address, just the block they live on.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file containing a docket and any of the documents filed in your court case.
 You can access court records on their website, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains a record of people’s criminal background.
 These online databases are connected so you can track criminal histories from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a different state entirely, you may have to pay for a more complete search.

 A criminal history search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: